HappySunChild/pyhook/README.md

 # pyhook
-A python for interfacing with Discord's webhook API.
+A python library for interfacing with Discord's webhook API.

 ### Installer:
 ```